Figure rating scale: Reliability and validity

-Trends in research
+Research

-The figure rating scale has been used in several influential studies on body image, body satisfaction, and eating disorders, and to measure how gender, media, race, and culture affect an individual's sensitivity to his or her own physical appearance.
+The figure rating scale has been used in studies on body image, body satisfaction, and eating disorders, and may reveal broad trends in body satisfaction across gender, media, race, and culture.

 Most research involving the figure rating scale focuses on observing body dissatisfaction.
 This research area also focuses primarily on the effects of gender on body dissatisfaction.
 In association with the figure rating scale, more research has been conducted on female body image.
 Studies of body dissatisfaction have shown a woman will tend to choose an ideal body size smaller than her current body size.
 This discrepancy between the two figure selections indicates body dissatisfaction.
 A high level of body dissatisfaction can lead to eating disorders or depression.